gohsonghan98/gitbookclone/document/function/Math/sqr/sqr.md

 ### Scenario / Use Case

-The user wants to multiple number by itself and get the total result.<br />
+The user wants to multiple a number by itself and get the total result.<br />

 ### Step